linkedin/DuaLip/docs/get_started/index.rst

 <../solver/index.html#algorithm>`_.

 There is a unified driver implementation :code:`com.linkedin.dualip.solver.LPSolverDriver` for both of these problems which serves as the primary entry point.

+We currently support a parallel version of the :code:`MooSolver`, which can solve many separate small Moo problems in parallel.
+The number of such small Moo problems can range up to tens of millions.

+Call :code:`com.linkedin.dualip.solver.ParallelLPSolverDriver` to leverage the extreme-scale parallelism power of our DuaLip solver.

 For detailed usage please see the :ref:`Parameters` and the :ref:`demo`.